Online Teaching Certification Pathways

 • An Equivalent Training from Another College, Completed in the Last 3 Years*

-• Training must have included Canvas LMS, online teaching pedagogy and Accessibility training
+• Training must have included Canvas LMS, online teaching pedagogy, RSI, accessibility training, and building an online course from scratch.

 • @One's Online Teaching & Design course, Completed in the Last 3 Years*